 Research Interest

-The research at the Spectroscopy and Optoelectronics group is mainly focused on spectroscopic investigation, laser micro/naon manufacture, modulation of the optical properties of low dimensional materials, and the application in optoelectronic devices.
+The research at the Spectroscopy and Optoelectronics group is mainly focused on spectroscopic investigation, laser micro/nano manufacture, modulation of the optical properties of low dimensional materials, and the application in optoelectronic devices.

 1. Spectroscopic investigation of low dimensional materials